Can Macs get viruses?

 Is my Mac infected?

 How do you know if your Mac has a malware infection?
-Look for such clues as:
+If you think it's infected, try our free virus scanner, and look for such clues as:

 - You land on a web page you’ve selected, and advertising banners start to intrude on you aggressively.